-Frequently Asked Questions: GLMCC’s Finances
+Frequently Asked Questions

 At GLMCC we are careful to ensure that all funds are spent on services which benefit the community most.
-As aforementioned, we oversee the delivery of over 40 unique services alhamdulillah.
+We oversee the delivery of over 40 unique services alhamdulillah.
 As a masjid, we also invest a considerable amount of money in Dawah efforts.
 Regular tendering takes place to ensure good value across all services.
 Additionally, we have a multiple approval process for recruitment and rely year-round on a large base of volunteers who offer brilliant support.

 The running cost of the masjid and its activities are entirely covered by the congregation which is a mix of weekly donations (jumuah and donation boxes), educational and activity fees, tenants’ rental and online fundraising.
 We have also started to explore local grants for our welfare work.
-As a masjid, we do not receive any Saudi or overseas government funding for our running costs.
-We did receive a donation from some donors in Kuwait towards the refurbishment of the building a few years ago, and they continue to support the IslamWise project.
+As a masjid, we do not receive overseas government funding for our running costs.
+We did receive a donation from some donors in Kuwait towards the refurbishment of the building a few years ago, and they continue to support the Islamwise project.
 Other than this, all income is from the local community alhamdulillah.

 We have over 40 services which are run from our centre all of which require financial resource.
 These services fall under five main departments: Dawah, Welfare, Youth, Education and Operations (for a full list of services and financial breakdown please visit our website and read our annual reports).
 We recently won two awards from separate organisations for best run mosque in the UK.
 These awards are not mentioned in an attempt to elicit praise; however, we hope that it reflects that our work and efforts are recognised nationally.

-If you look at the GLM annual reports, you will see that for the last few years we have had an excess of £2,000,000 coming in to our account.
+If you look at the GLM annual reports, you will see that for the last few years we have had an excess of £2,000,000 coming into our account.
 The vast majority of this money is raised by our humanitarian wing, Task Force GLM (TFGLM), for humanitarian projects abroad.
 This money has been donated to a specific cause so MUST be spent on what it was raised for.
 This is not our money to use – it would be both haram, and illegal.
 These funds come into our account and are then transferred to our charity partner.